Fender Stratocaster 1964 Sunburst

 I'm always a Fender guitar buyer but I am especially looking for nice examples of Fender Stratocaster guitars in all colors.
 I can help with Fender guitar dating, expert inspection, and fair valuation.
-You can contact me here to sell a Fender guitar.
+You can help date your Fender here: How to date a Fender Stratocaster or you can contact me here to sell a Fender guitar.

 Sell a Fender Stratocaster Near Me